SimonEKarlsson/embedded-systems-lab/README.md

-python                  # the programming language python. python-pip              # The package manager for python. clang                   # Is another compiler like GCC. clang-tools             # Extra tools for clang bear                    # A tool to generate compilation database for Clang tooling arm-none-eabi-gcc       # The GCC compiler for embedded (in this project atleast) arm-none-eabi-binutils  # a collection of tools for working with binary and object files when working on embeeded system. arm-none-eabi-newlib    #A C standard library implementation intended for use on embedded systems (ARM bare metal) arm-none-eabi-gdb       # GNU debugger for ARM/Embedded systems. gdb-multiarch           # no longer exists, will be removed. opencd                  # no longer exists, will be removed stlink                  # a toolset for programming and debugging STM32 boards and devices. dfu-util                # Is often used to update firmware of devices. qemu-system-arm         # QEMU system emulator for ARM.
+python                  # the programming language python. python-pip              # The package manager for python. clang                   # Is another compiler like GCC. clang-tools-extras      # Extra tools for clang bear                    # A tool to generate compilation database for Clang tooling arm-none-eabi-gcc       # The GCC compiler for embedded (in this project atleast) arm-none-eabi-binutils  # a collection of tools for working with binary and object files when working on embeeded system. arm-none-eabi-newlib    # A C standard library implementation intended for use on embedded systems (ARM bare metal) arm-none-eabi-gdb       # GNU debugger for ARM/Embedded systems. openocd                 # Debugging, in-system programming and boundary-scan testing for embedded target devices stlink                  # a toolset for programming and debugging STM32 boards and devices. dfu-util                # Is often used to update firmware of devices. qemu-system-arm         # QEMU system emulator for ARM.